-Under the rules of various national and regional securities exchanges, nominees have such discretion to vote absent instructions with respect to certain "routine" matters, such as Proposal 4, the ratification of independent auditors, but not with respect to matters that are considered "non-routine," such as the election of directors.
-Accordingly, without voting instructions from you, your broker will not be able to vote your shares on Proposals 1, 2 or 3 which are non-routine matters.
+Under the rules of various national and regional securities exchanges, nominees have such discretion to vote absent instructions with respect to certain "routine" matters, such as Proposal 2, the ratification of independent auditors, but not with respect to matters that are considered "non-routine," such as Proposal 1, the election of directors.
+Accordingly, without voting instructions from you, your broker will not be able to vote your shares on Proposal 1, which is a non-routine matter.

 Each share of Clarus common stock entitles the holder to one vote on each matter presented for stockholder action.
 The affirmative vote of a plurality of the votes cast virtually at the Meeting or represented by proxy at the Meeting is necessary for the election of the six nominees named in this Proxy Statement (Proposal 1).
-The affirmative vote of a majority of the shares of common stock present virtually at the Meeting or represented by proxy at the Meeting is necessary to approve the advisory resolution on executive compensation (Proposal 2).
-The vote on frequency of future advisory votes on executive compensation asks stockholders to express a preference for one of three choices for future advisory votes on executive compensation - one year, two years, or three years.
-The affirmative vote of a majority of the shares of common stock present virtually at the Meeting or represented by proxy at the Meeting is necessary to approve the frequency of future advisory votes on executive compensation (Proposal 3).
-Because stockholders are given the option to vote on a number of choices for Proposal 3, it is possible that no single choice will receive a majority vote.
-Moreover, because the votes for Proposals 2 and 3 are advisory in nature and are non-binding, the Board of Directors may use the results of the advisory resolution on executive compensation and frequency of future advisory votes on executive compensation in its discretion.
-The Board of Directors intends to take into account the voting results on these proposals in making its determination.
-The affirmative vote of a majority of the shares of common stock present virtually at the Meeting or represented by proxy at the Meeting is necessary for the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023 (Proposal 4).
+The affirmative vote of a majority of the shares of common stock present virtually at the Meeting or represented by proxy at the Meeting is necessary for the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2024 (Proposal 2).

 Since the affirmative vote of a plurality of votes cast virtually at the Meeting or represented by proxy at the Meeting is required for Proposal 1, abstentions and "broker non-votes" will have no effect on the outcome of such election.
-Since the affirmative vote of a majority of the shares of common stock present virtually at the Meeting or represented by proxy at the Meeting is necessary for the approval of Proposals 2, 3 and 4, abstentions will have the same effect as a negative vote, but "broker non-votes" will have no effect on the outcome of the voting for Proposals 2, 3 and 4.
+Since the affirmative vote of a majority of the shares of common stock present virtually at the Meeting or represented by proxy at the Meeting is necessary for the approval of Proposal 2, abstentions will have the same effect as a negative vote, but "broker non-votes" will have no effect on the outcome of the voting for Proposal 2.